- Posted by Neeraj Maurya

 As a beginner, a lot of developers do not remove/change the default content that comes with WordPress installation, giving the search engine a chance to index them, which is not a good practice.

-Therefore, it is advised to either delete the demo content or change it to the unique and interesting tagline and content that can create a good impression for your website.
+Therefore, it is advised to either delete the demo content or change it to a unique and interesting tagline and content that can create a good impression for your website.

 7. Not choosing the right plugin